-Graduation time is here, and families will join to celebrate an important milestone in the lives of their graduates.
+Graduation time is near, and families will, after two difficult years, join to celebrate an important milestone in the lives of their graduates.
 Mixed with all the elaborate pomp and circumstance should be the harsh reality that student loans could make them indentured victims buried in endless, mounting debt.
 The popular book by Dr. Seuss Oh, the Places You’ll Go! will change to Woe!
 The Money You’ll Owe!

 Recently, I was the commencement speaker for a state college and a local high school.
 I encouraged the students to make wise decisions about their futures, and I also reminded them not to get student loans.
 I could tell by the groans from the audience that my advice came too late for some of them.
 Many will leave or graduate from college with staggering debt and limited job opportunities.

-US News and World Report states that 70 percent of recent college graduates carry student loan debt.
-According to Student Loan Hero, 44 million American borrowers owe more than $1.3 trillion in debt to student loans.
-The average graduate from the Class of 2016 has $37,172 in student loan debt, up six percent from last year.
+US News and World Report states that 55 percent of recent college graduates carry student loan debt.
+According to Student Loan Hero, 48 million American borrowers owe more than $1.75 trillion in debt to student loans.
+The average student loan debt, taking in account 2021, has increased to $40,329 according to Credit Summit.

 The crippling consequences of owing so much money means young people won’t be able to buy a car or a house, and the American Dream will become a nightmare.
 Also, marrying someone with student debt means the debt is shared by the couple.
 If both partners have large student loans, their combined payments could be more than a regular house payment.